Organize notes#

 Set a boundary#

 Often we write notes when we arenât sure if we will need them again; we âtestâ if they are ever recalled rather than rely on theory (guess if we think weâll need the notes again).
-This isnât a great practice, but it happens.
+That is, thereâs value uncertainty in whether some particular way will end up being the best way to reach a goal.

 The random thoughts that you have throughout the day are not in priority order; you usually think about and focus on what is focal rather than what is important.
 If you were to organize all your thoughts, you would end up âorganizingâ (improving) all these random thoughts rather than working on the most important networks in your life.
 When you are prioritizing, you need to be willing to keep items in a âboxâ and not dig into them.